DaveCaulfield/mkg-north-dublin-martial-arts/README.md

  # Acknowledgements

  The MKG North Dublin website was built as my Portfolio 1 Project for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/ie/).
 I would like to thank my cohort facilitator [Kasia Bogucka](https://github.com/bezebee), my mentor [Precious Leige](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community and all at the Code institute for the help and support provided to me throughout  this project.
 I would also like to thank James Devine at MKG North Dublin for the support in creating this website.
-The MKG Dublin website will be deployed as the live site for the club.
+The website will be published as the live website for MKG Dublin North Dublin Martial Arts club.

  Dave Caulfield 2021